phronmophobic/clj-media/examples/codetogif/README.md

 ## Usage

-See the docs for `code-to-gif/make-code-gif` and `code-to-gif/repl-to-gif` for programmtic usage.
+See the docs for `code-to-gif/make-code-gif` and `code-to-gif/repl-to-gif` for programmatic usage.

 ### Cli example